 This past year has forced many consumers to hunker down in their homes and out of stores.
-However, as states reopen and vaccines become more readily available, some of the trends, such as the most prominent, contactless shopping, that emerged during the pandemic will not be forgotten any time soon.
+However, as states reopen and vaccines are becoming more readily available, some of the trends, such as the most prominent, contactless shopping, that has gained traction during the pandemic will not disappear any time soon.
 Retailers must adapt and develop long-term strategies for these hot, contactless consumer shopping trends.

 The invisible bagger will live on

 Trapped at home equates to online shopping and for many consumers, it also means new types of online shopping including grocery and food delivery services.
 According to McKinsey research categories such as grocery, household supplies, and health care products are expected to exceed 35% in growth over the next year.
 Many consumers are looking to continue ordering these categories online even after stores open.
 It will be more important than ever for retailers to try and distinguish themselves amongst a plethora of competitors.

 One way for retailers to set themselves apart is to offer a seamless checkout process.
 Retailers can also recommend products to consumers based on past purchases.
 The most important way for retailers to remain above the rest, is to deliver products harm-free and on time.
 Although the consumer is not shopping in-store, the experience and the quality of the products remain of the utmost importance.

 Self-checkout will continue to increase